ifperalta/MyPortfolio/README.md

 ## How to run -->

 ## DevOps
 I have added DevOps to this portfolio.
-These tools are facilitating deployment and code code management.
-It has a CI/CD pipeline in place and running in a cloud environment.
+These tools that are listed below facilitate deployment and code management.
+I've implemented a CI/CD pipeline for deployment all running in a cloud environment.

 The tools that I use.
 - Nginx